 This eggnog bundt cake is moist and lightly spiced with cinnamon and nutmeg and topped with a rum glaze.
 A simple holiday cake recipe!
 (This post was originally published Dec 2013.
 The recipe and pictures were updated Dec 2017 but the text remains the same.)

 Happy December!
 For my US friends, I hope you all had a wonderful Thanksgiving, filled with tryptophan, fun family times and lots of shopping.
 Mine was all that without the shopping…insert baking!
-We also jumped head on into the holiday season as I made this cranberry ribbon eggnog bundt cake on Friday before we put up our Christmas tree.
+We also jumped head on into the holiday season as I made this eggnog bundt cake over the weekend before we put up our Christmas tree.

 Like this eggnog bundt cake, released effortlessly from the bundt pan.

 When I was asked by PAM to write about their cooking spray lines, I was like “Uhmmm, you mean share with folks my best kept secret?”.
 Using PAM Baking Spray to grease my cake pans was the first baking tip I learned from my friend Chrissa in her little studio apartment kitchen.
 The baking spray includes both butter and flour and it’s easy application makes ‘buttering’ your pan a less messier business.